satyamburhade/AMS/README.md

 # AMS
 ##This is Attendence Management System Android Project
-#This is only for programming purpose not using purpose
+#This is only for programming purpose and not for use.